kottans/git-course/modules/git-workflow-github.md

 - Irrelevant commits somehow became part of the PR?
 - Forgot to create a feature branch?

-Seek for help among your peers (e.g. in a chat).
+Seek for the help among your peers (e.g. in a chat).
 Also you may find
 [this guide](https://gist.github.com/OleksiyRudenko/8b3ddb664308de0634b53c525e551d8b)
 helpful when facing irrelevant commits problem.